top of page

 Why This Project?

 My curiosity was piqued when I received raw data from DoorDash.
-I wanted to see if their marketing efforts were hitting home with customers.
-It felt like uncovering a treasure map - each dataset was a clue leading to answers about consumer behavior.
-My passion for understanding what makes people tick in a digital world drove me to delve into this analysis.
+I wanted to know if their marketing efforts were truly resonating with customers.
+It felt like uncovering a treasure map, with each dataset offering clues into consumer behavior.
+Fueled by a passion for understanding what drives people in a digital world, I set out to answer a key business question:

 What Will You Gain?